facebook/docusaurus/website/docs/migration/migration-overview.md

 ## Automated migration process {#automated-migration-process}

-The [migration cli](./migration-automated.md) will handle many things of the migration for you.
+The [migration CLI](./migration-automated.md) will handle many things of the migration for you.

 However, some parts can't easily be automated, and you will have to fallback to the manual process.

 :::note

-We recommend running the migration cli, and complete the missing parts thanks to the manual migration process.
+We recommend running the migration CLI, and complete the missing parts thanks to the manual migration process.

 :::